Greenburn land management plan consultation

 The key objectives of the plan are to maintain timber production whilst delivering a range of other environmental and social benefits.
 The latter include maintenance of long distance footpaths and protection of the Loch Katrine - Milngavie aqueducts.

 The plan was submitted to Forestry Commission Scotland towards the end of July 2018.
-Final consultation is now complete and the plan will be formally approved in early 2019.
+Final consultation is now complete and the plan will be formally approved in mid 2019.

 The submitted text, maps and visualisations can be found at the links below.